MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 ## What are Managed Private Endpoints?

-* Managed private endpoints are private endpoints that workspace admins can create to connect to data sources that are behind a firewall or that are blocked from accessing from the public internet.
+* Managed private endpoints are connections that workspace admins can create to access data sources that are behind a firewall or that are blocked from accessing from the public internet.

 * Managed private endpoints allow Fabric Spark workloads to securely access data sources without exposing them to the public network or requiring complex network configurations.

-* The private endpoints provide a secure way to connect and access the data from these data sources through Fabric Spark items such as notebooks and Spark job definitions.
+* The private endpoints provide a secure way to connect and access the data from these data sources using items such as notebooks and Spark job definitions.

 * Managed private endpoints are created and managed by Microsoft Fabric, and the user only needs to specify the resource ID of the data source and the target subresource, and provide a justification of their access request for the data source admin who has to approve it.